-- 101. This section requires contracting authorities to prepare and publish a "procurement strategy" setting out how the authority intends to carry out public procurement in a socially responsible way, and meet the objectives that it has set (described in section 24).
-Other matters to be included in procurement strategies may be set out in regulations made from time to time by the Welsh Ministers. - 102.
-These strategies must be reviewed each year and any subsequent revisions must be published.
+101. This section requires contracting authorities to prepare and publish a "procurement strategy" setting out how the authority intends to carry out public procurement in a socially responsible way, and meet the objectives that it has set (described in section 24).
+Other matters to be included in procurement strategies may be set out in regulations made from time to time by the Welsh Ministers.

+102. These strategies must be reviewed each year and any subsequent revisions must be published.
 Joint strategies may be published by two or more authorities.

-CHAPTER 3 - REPORTING AND ACCOUNTABILITY Section 39 - Annual socially responsible procurement reports
+CHAPTER 3 - REPORTING AND ACCOUNTABILITY

+Section 39 - Annual socially responsible procurement reports

 - 103. The section sets out a requirement on contracting authorities to publish an annual socially responsible procurement report as soon as possible at the end of each financial year.
-These reports must include a summary of the prescribed procurements that led to the award of any contract within that financial year, and a review of the steps that the authority has taken to meet its objectives. - 104.
+These reports must include a summary of the prescribed procurements that led to the award of any contract within that financial year, and a review of the steps that the authority has taken to meet its objectives.
+Welsh Ministers may also set out in regulations information that contracting authorities should include in their annual reports.
+This may include information on the extent to which their public procurement activities are meeting their socially responsible procurement objectives by, for example contributing to the local economy and taking environmental and other social considerations into account. - 104.
 The report should include an assessment of further steps that could have been taken by an authority to meet its socially responsible procurement objectives and how these will be addressed in future.
 It must also include a summary of procurement that is planned for the following two years, along with any other information that may be required as a result of any regulations made by the Welsh Ministers.